anshbhatt/4PointGrade-Server/README.md

 Many Indian students face difficulties converting their GPA to the widely used 4.0 scale, especially when applying to international universities. <a href="https://4pointgrade.in/" target="_blank">4PointGrade</a> aims to provide a simple, free, and accurate tool to help students across India convert their GPA based on official grading scales from different colleges.

 ## Features
 - Retrieve a list of available colleges.
-- Fetch the corresponding grade scale used by a selected college.
+- Fetch the grade scale used by a selected college.
+- Add a new college
+- Remove a college and its grade scale

 ## API Endpoints